espdev/csaps/README.md

 ## Simple Examples

-Here is a couple of examples of smoothing data.
+Here are a couple of examples of smoothing data.

 An univariate data smoothing: